LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/EventAPI/EconomicEvents.md

   `function(from,to,money)`
 - Parameters:
   - from : `String`
-    The Xuid of the player initating the transfer.
+    The XUID of the player initating the transfer.
   - to : `String`
-    The Xuid of the player accepting the transfer.
+    The XUID of the player accepting the transfer.
   - money : `Integer`
     The amount of money being transferred.
 - Intercept events: Function returns `false`